The Ultimate Packing Guide: One Year Traveling

 • 1 solid-color short-sleeve shirt; same ideas as above, but sometimes you need a little extra coverage.

 • 1 button-down blouse; I chose a solid white linen one.
-Wear it alone, unbuttoned over a tank, as a cover-up, or dress it up or down….
+Wear it alone, unbuttoned over a tank, as a cover-up, dress it up or down….
 You can’t go wrong with this.

 • 1 sweater; long sleeve, medium thickness, possibly a turtleneck.
 Choose a sweater that you could wear at night in the summer or during the day in the winter.
 Something to keep you warm but not take up too much packing space.